We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These ingredients are able to bond to weakened tooth enamel, forming patches, much like patches sewn into worn-out fabric.

-Even though these patches aren’t made from tooth enamel, they have the ability to strengthen and protect teeth.
+Even though these patches are not made from tooth enamel, they have the ability to strengthen and protect teeth.

-Remineralizing toothpastes also help prevent additional tooth decay from occurring, especially when they’re combined with proactive oral care habits, such as brushing and flossing after meals.
+Remineralizing toothpastes also help prevent additional tooth decay from occurring, especially when they’re combined with proactive oral care habits, such as brushing and flossing.

 What else helps?

-Lifestyle and dietary choices, such as avoiding sugary substances like soda and candy, greatly impact the ability of teeth to remineralize and affect overall tooth health.
+Lifestyle and dietary behaviors, such as avoiding sugary substances like soda and candy, greatly impact the ability of teeth to remineralize and affect overall tooth health.

 Calcium is one mineral that helps keep tooth enamel strong.
 Not enough calcium in teeth can sometimes be connected to a calcium deficiency.